 Snapdragon 600 series

 As we go lower down the order, the number of SoCs becomes more numerous and the model numbers confusing.
-Since we are talking about 2021 SoCs we are purposefully avoiding the addition of older, irrelevant Snapdragon 6 series chipsets and focus on the ones that are most widely used on mid-range and budget smartphones of today.
+Since we are talking about 2023 SoCs, we are purposefully avoiding the addition of older, irrelevant Snapdragon 6 series chipsets and focus on the ones that are most widely used on mid-range and budget smartphones of today.

-Announced in October 2021, the Snapdragon 695 is as of writing this article, the most powerful 6 series mobile processor from Qualcomm.
-An evolution of the Snapdragon 690 launched in 2020, the newer SoC brings an updated manufacturing process - TSMC's N6 node - as well as updated ARM CPU cores.
+Announced in October 2021, the Snapdragon 695 is an evolution of the Snapdragon 690 launched in 2020, the newer SoC brings an updated manufacturing process—TSMC's N6 node—as well as updated ARM CPU cores.

 The SD695 packs two high-performance Cortex-A78 cores and six high-efficiency Cortex-A55 cores.
 According to Qualcomm, the Snapdragon 695 is up to 30% faster in graphics and 15% in CPU performance in comparison to the Snapdragon 690.